jorgecarleitao/arrowdantic/README.md

 Furthermore, it supports reading from and writing to ODBC compliant databases at the same or higher performance than [`turbodbc`](https://turbodbc.readthedocs.io/en/latest/).

-This package is also suitable for environments such as AWS Lambda functions.
-It takes 13M of disk space, compared to 82M taken by pyarrow.
+This package is particularly suitable for environments such as AWS Lambda - it takes 8M of disk space, compared to 82M taken by pyarrow.

 ## Features